 The Glasses Mothers Wear — Ashley's Story

 Ashley is one of the most authentic people I know.
 Her story reminds me of a lesson I learned while reading Eleanor’s Story, an autobiographical book about a girl growing up in Germany during WWII.
 Eleanor’s experiences were filled with darkness and the only thing that helped her get by was the little moments: a bird singing, or her mother picking flowers and putting them in a vase.
-I think Ashley’s story is really valuable (and it’s almost like she’s saying my words and feelings).
-I really believe that little bright moments make a vast difference.
+I think Ashley’s story is really valuable.

 I always anticipated becoming a mom.
 Not because I had any real experience with babies or kids, but I just felt like it was something worth doing with my life.
 After being married for roughly ten months, my husband and I decided that we were ready for a baby.
 I really felt like our relationship was in a good spot and a baby fit perfectly into our plans.